nandinijirobe/CS529ThreeJsHW_Debug/README.md

 ### Note

-This code introduces THREE.js, documentation can be found here:
+This code introduces THREE.js, a cross-browser JavaScript library and application programming interface (API) used to create and display animated 3D computer graphics in a web browser via webGL.
+The THREE.js documentation can be found here:

 https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene

-Which we have integrated with react using refs.
-There is a popular library meant to turn threejs into react components if you wish to do that in later projects, which requires less template code:
+We have integrated three.js with react using refs.
+There is also a popular library named react-three-fiber which is meant to turn threejs into react components if you wish to do that in later projects.
+Fiber requires less template code:

 https://docs.pmnd.rs/react-three-fiber/getting-started/introduction